Joined UNESCO: 06/02/1961

 Permanent Delegation to UNESCO

-Ambassador Extraordinary and Plenipotentiary of the Republic of Cyprus to France,
+Ambassador Extraordinary and Plenipotentiary to France, Permanent Delegate (06/02/2017)

 Permanent Delegation of Cyprus to UNESCO